From CA to Chief Digital Officer: How Manpreet Singh Ahuja drives PwC India through the waves of digital transformation

 As I got into the role of CDO, I did a curriculum around digital strategies for business from Columbia Business School.

-The certifications came in handy and they gave me time to reflect and adopt the learnings to my clients’ environment.
+The certifications came in handy and they gave me time to reflect and adapt the learnings to my clients’ environment.

 I keep my team technologically updated by making them aware that yesterday’s dreams are today’s reality.
 Application of the use cases in a business world through digital acumen is vital.